GuptaAman777/guptaaman777/README.md

 ## Overview

-Alvanheim is designed to be the gateway for fans seeking translated comics.
+GuptaAman777 is designed to be the gateway for fans seeking translated comics.
 The website loads its content dynamically from JSON files and includes modern UI elements such as:

 - A responsive hero section
 - Dynamic carousels for comics and chapters